James Bond UK release date - No Time To Die cast, plot, trailer and latest news

 Bond 25 was initially scheduled to be released on 3rd April 2020 in the UK and 8th April in the USA.

-However, the film’s official Twitter account released the shock news that No Time To Die would be postponed until November 2020, on account of the coronavirus outbreak.
+The film’s official Twitter account then released the shock news that No Time To Die would be postponed until November 2020, on account of the coronavirus outbreak.

-The tweet said: “MGM, Universal and Bond producers, Michael G. Wilson and Barbara Broccoli, announced today that after careful consideration and thorough evaluation of the global theatrical marketplace, the release of NO TIME TO DIE will be postponed until November 2020.”
+However, a fresh delay has been imposed on the film which will now be released on 2nd April 2021 “in order to be seen by a worldwide theatrical audience”.

-The film will be released in the UK on 12th November 2020, while the US release date is 20th November (it was previously billed five days later on the 25th, but has now been moved forward).
+A tweet from the official James Bond account read: “We understand the delay will be disappointing to our fans but we now look forward to sharing NO TIME TO DIE next year.”

 Filming for No Time To Die eventually wrapped, funnily enough, on the day it was originally supposed to hit cinemas.